JASNA St. Louis Programs

 • December 3.
 Members were invited to attend the Repertory Theatre of St. Louis’ production of Miss Bennet: Christmas at Pemberley, a play that seeks to answer this question: “Will Mary Bennet find romance and love during a Christmas visit to Pemberley?”
 Some three dozen Region members planned to attend this production.

 • December 9.
 Annual Austen Birthday Luncheon at the Gatesworth.
-Members only.
+Members and their guests.

 • March 13.
 “Highbury and Cranford: Food and Community.”
 Presented by Sheila Hwang, PhD, and Jennifer Frangos, PhD, both of Webster University.
 Slideshow presentation comparing food, settings, and company in Emma’s Highbury and Mary Gaskell’s Cranford.
 Webster University’s Pearson House.
 Open to the public.